jpstrommen95/qa_wolf_take_home/justin-log.md

 ## Todo

+none

+## To Done

 - start exploring how `/news` actually is sorted
   - print exhaustive metadata
+  - make a guess - maybe `score`?
-  - make a guess - maybe `score` ?
+  - make a new guess - maybe `id`?
-  - write a test to verify the actual sorting criteria

-## To Done

 - fix chronological checking logic
 - simplify pagination by letting playwright just click the "more" button :facepalm:
 - update pagination from /news query params to /newest query params